The Courage to Love

 The Courage to Love is a 2000 television history film starring Vanessa L. Williams, who was also the producer.
 The premiere was held on 24 January 2000 on Lifetime.
-The film also stars Vanessa's children: Jillian Hervey, Melanie Hervey, Devin Hervey, and her brother Chris Williams.
+The film also stars Williams's children: Jillian Hervey, Melanie Hervey, Devin Hervey, and her brother Chris Williams.
 Filming began in August 1999 in Toronto, Ontario, Canada, and was scheduled to last two months.

 Plot

 Henriette Delille, a free woman of color, was born in 1813 into one of New Orleans' most prominent families.
 Her family assumed she would follow her mother and sister's path and become a mistress for a wealthy white man.
 However, Henriette had different plans for her life.